myboxman-dev/myboxman-development-kit/nodejs/readme.md

 Same as above

 #### setLoadingDateTime(loadingDateTime1, loadingDateTime2="")
-* loadingDateTime1 must be a DateTime object
+* loadingDateTime1 must be a Date object
-* loadingDateTime2 must be a DateTime object, can be missing if type is FIX
+* loadingDateTime2 must be a Date object, can be missing if type is FIX

 #### setDeliveryDateTime(deliveryDateTime1, deliveryDateTime1="")
 Same as above